-Sexing a bearded dragon is not so important if you only intend on having one beardie.
+Sexing a bearded dragon is not so important if you only intend on having one bearded dragon.
 However, it is essential if you intend to breed or co-habit them.
 Babies generally do well together until they start to mature.
 Sexing babies can be difficult unless you are experienced.
 For the majority of us the bearded dragon will need to be around six months old before you can sex them.
-If you are buying more than one baby beardie you may need to consider the possibility of separating them as they mature.
+If you are buying more than one baby bearded dragon you may need to consider the possibility of separating them as they mature.
 Especially if you are unsure of their gender when buying.

 Cohabiting is not recommended and really not necessary.
 Its good to remember that males will never happily co-habit they will always fight.
 This is due to their territorial nature.

 Two females can work well as do some male and female pairs.
 Although the males can relentlessly pester females especially around mating season.
 Separation will be required to allow her some peace.

 Also bear in mind if you’re considering housing males and females together that you’ll potentially end up with eggs.
 In fact, even housing a male and female bearded dragon in separate vivariums within the same area can lead to egg laying from the female as she’ll be much more likely to ovulate when a male is present in the area.
 Bearded dragons give off pheromones from their femoral pores to attract females.

 If you are cohabiting other things to consider when buying bearded dragons is that they should be of similar age and size.
 This will minimise the risk of bullying and stress to the smaller bearded dragon.
 Always be vigilant when cohabiting bearded dragons.
 If you notice bullying and signs of stress you will need to be prepared to separate them as soon as these problems arise.
 Which will mean another vivarium and set up!